SpellarBot/Composer-Guide/putting-gates-to-use/basic-circuit-identities.md

 ccx q[c], q[t];
 ```

-To see how to build it from single and two qubit gates it is actually easiest to show how to build something even more general: an arbitary controlled-controlled-U for any single qubit rotation U. For this we need to define controlled versions of $$V = \sqrt{U}$$ and $$V^\dagger$$.
+To see how to build it from single and two qubit gates it is actually easiest to show how to build something even more general: an arbitrary controlled-controlled-U for any single qubit rotation U. For this we need to define controlled versions of $$V = \sqrt{U}$$ and $$V^\dagger$$.
 In the OpenQASM code below, we assume that subroutines `cv` and `cvdg` have been defined for these, respectively.
 The controls are qubits a and b, and the target is qubit t.

 ```c
 cv q[b], q[t];